FSCL/FSCL.Compiler/README.md

 *****

-October 15, 2013: FSCL.Compiler and Runtime compiles correctly.
+October 15, 2013: FSCL.Compiler and Runtime compile correctly.
 Various updates to the Runtime.
 Sorry for the inconvenience.

 *****